Chart Color Schemes

 Croydon Hills - Warranwood shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-University qualification levels in Croydon Hills - Warranwood are 32.2%, slightly below Greater Melbourne's average of 37.0%.
-Bachelor degrees are the most common at 21.6%, followed by postgraduate qualifications (6.5%) and graduate diplomas (4.1%).
-Vocational credentials are also prevalent, with 32.8% of residents aged 15+ holding them, including advanced diplomas (12.6%) and certificates (20.2%).
+University qualification levels in Croydon Hills - Warranwood stood at 32.2% as of the latest data, slightly below Greater Melbourne's average of 37.0%.
+Bachelor degrees were the most common at 21.6%, followed by postgraduate qualifications (6.5%) and graduate diplomas (4.1%).
+Vocational credentials were held by 32.8% of residents aged 15 and above, with advanced diplomas at 12.6% and certificates at 20.2%.

 Frequently Asked Questions - Education